newenclave/mico/README.md

 And for Windows it uses native API for encoding.

 ### Raw strings
 Well.
-Raw struings are just arrays of bytes
+Raw strings are just arrays of bytes
 ```swift
     let s = r"string"
     io.puts(s[1])